joey5403/joey5403/README.md

 You can click the Preview link to take a look at your changes.
 --->
 - 👋 Hi, I’m Joey Zheng.
-- 👀 I’m interested in any thing opensource, because GNU is my life.
+- 👀 I’m interested in any thing opensource.
+Give me GNU or give me death!
 - 🌱 I’m currently learning scala, clojure, rust and haskell.
 - 📫 Welcome to reach me admin@joeyzheng.tech